-As Jesus is in agony on the cross his thoughts turn to not himself but to God the Father and to our sorry state.
+As Jesus is in agony on the cross, his thoughts turn to not himself but God the Father and our sorry state.
 This is love.
-How often does our own pain turn us inward?
-Often when we are in pain we lash out at others.
+How often does our pain turn us inward?
+Often when we are in pain, we lash out at others.
 The reality of life is that most of us don’t know what we are doing.
 We often fail to truly understand each other or God.
-And yet Jesus offers love and forgiveness.
+And yet, Jesus offers love and forgiveness.

 Then the robber crucified next to him said, “Jesus, remember me when you come into your kingdom.”
 Jesus replied, “Truly I tell you, today you will be with me in Paradise.” -Luke 23:42-43